 HERE ARE SOME THINGS TO KEEP IN MIND, LADIES…

-If a man doesn’t talk much before you get married, that is how he will be after you marry him!
+If a man doesn’t talk much before you get married, that is probably how he will be after you marry him!

 It is extremely unfair, not to mention – unrealistic, to assume a man’s entire personality will change just because you marry him!

 Realize you are going to have to adjust your expectations around his personality and around any wounds he may have.
 As a Christian wife, you have incredible power in the Holy Spirit to adapt your skills and communications gifts to suit him.

 God created the woman to be the husband’s helpmeet.
 We as women generally have much more flexibility and strength with our verbal skills and communication abilities.
 We can adjust to the individual qualities, weaknesses, strengths and unique quirks of our particular husbands.

 Something that really helped me was to understand that women tend to interpret silence as “hatred.”
 But most men do not intend silence to mean that they are angry.

 There can be exceptions, when a man feels so wounded and unsafe that he stonewalls his wife.
 Or if a man has anger issues or addictions.
 But many times, an introverted man is quiet just because that is his personality.